cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 ### Advanced Usage

-As your logic and number of mailboxes continue to grow, there are some more-advanced lesser-known options that may help you on your journey.

 As you continue down the path of inbound email enlightenment, there are some additional tools and methods that could make your journey easier.